5.14SEQUENCE (GENERATOR)

 INCREMENT [BY] allows you to change the sequence increment for the NEXT VALUE FOR expression.

 Changing the increment value takes effect for all queries that run after the transaction commits.
 Procedures that are called for the first time after changing the commit, will use the new value if they use NEXT VALUE FOR.
-Procedures that were already used (and cached in the metadata cache) will continue to use the old increment.
+Procedures that were already cached in the metadata cache will continue to use the old increment.
 You may need to close all connections to the database for the metadata cache to clear, and the new increment to be used.
 Procedures using NEXT VALUE FOR do not need to be recompiled to see the new increment.
 Procedures using GEN_ID(gen, expression) are not affected when the increment is changed.

 5.14.2.1Who Can Alter a Sequence?